|

 Mezzo soprano Katherine Saik DeLugan is a cross-genre vocalist and performing arts educator who currently serves as a Lecturer in Music in Voice at Smith College.
 She holds a Bachelor of Music from UMass Amherst, and a Master of Music from the Manhattan School of Music.
 Katherine regularly appears as a concert soloist with regional opera companies, orchestras, choirs, colleges, and universities.
 She programs numerous public recitals exploring the rich traditions of Western Art Music as part of her academic work.
 Besides performing, she has been active as a stage director, administrator, and producer for schools and local arts organizations. |

-Angelica Alvarez – Rhode Island District Membership Director
+Vacant – Rhode Island District Membership Director